 Collision domain : A single physical line that a colision can occur.
 Example: Hubs have one collision domain and only one connected node can make a transfer at any time.
 Switches collision domain number is like their port number by default.

 Broadcast domain : A logical division of networks that all nodes can reach eachother at data link layer(layer 2).
 Example: Switches are one broadcast domain.
 Because without any restriction, if one node sends something from one port, all other ports receive it.
 Routers’ each port is one broadcast domain.

 Let’s return our main lesson again.
-VLANs (Virtual Local Area Networks) help you to build new child broadcast domains in one switch or in one broadcast domain.
-After Configuring VLANs, each VLAN become a single broadcast domain and without routing, there is no communication between Virtual LANs.
+Virtual Local Area Networks help you to build new child broadcast domains in one switch or in one broadcast domain.
+After Configuring VLANs, each Virtual LAN become a single broadcast domain and without routing, there is no communication between Virtual LANs.

 There are also Collision Domains in the Virtual LANs again.
 Each VLAN has Collision Domain as the number of their assigned ports.

-Here, VLANs (Virtual Local Area Networks) can be thinked like small switches in the main switch.
+Here, Virtual LANs can be thinked like small switches in the main switch.

 On Cisco switches, all the ports are the member of VLAN 1 by default.
-So if no VLAN Configuration done, all the ports are in the same VLAN, VLAN 1.
+So if no VLAN Configuration done, all the ports are in the same Virtual LAN, Virtual LAN 1.
 And they are in the same Broadcast Domain as mentioned above.

-In this lesson, we have talked about VLAN definition, what is a VLAN simply and Native VLAN.
+In this lesson, we have talked about Virtual LANdefinition, what is a VLAN simply and Native VLAN.
 Beside, we have remembered Collision and Broadcast Domains.
-In the next lessons, we will learn more on VLANs and we will learn How to Configure VLANs.
+In the next lessons, we will learn more on Virtual LANs and we will learn How to Configure VLANs.